scala-steward/scala-stellar/horizon/README.md

 Alternatively, to add the library to an existing project, follow the [instructions on jitpack](https://jitpack.io/#synesso/scala-stellar/).

-## Querying Stellar
+## Accessing Horizon

 All access to Stellar is via Horizon.
 The `Horizon` type can be configured for any Horizon instance.
 For convenience, the SDF instances are pre-defined.
-If you have provisioned your own Horizon instance, you can configure this via URL.

 ```scala
 import stellar.horizon._